 We are a clinical-stage biotechnology company with a limited operating history.
 For the last several years, we have focused our efforts primarily on developing our product candidates, including our two lead clinical-stage candidates, ETX-810 and ETX-155, with the goal of achieving regulatory approval and commercialization.
 Since inception, we have incurred significant operating losses.
-Our net losses were \$6.5 million and \$20.7 million for the years ended December 31, 2019 and December 31, 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$28.1 million.
+Our net losses were \$6.5 million, \$20.7 million, \$1.9 million and \$18.6 million for the years ended December 31, 2019 and December 31, 2020 and the three months ended March 31, 2020 and March 31, 2021, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$46.7 million.
 To date, we have not received regulatory approvals for any of our product candidates or generated any revenue from the sale of products, and we do not expect to generate any revenue in the foreseeable future.
 We expect to continue to incur substantial expenses and operating losses over the next several years as we continue to develop our current and future product candidates.
 In addition, we expect to incur significant sales, marketing and manufacturing expenses related to the commercialization of our current and future product candidates, if they are approved by the U.S. Food and Drug Administration (FDA).
 As a result, we expect to continue to incur significant losses for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- continue to develop and conduct clinical trials, including for ETX-810 and ETX-155 for our initial and any potential additional indications; - initiate and continue research and development, including preclinical, clinical and discovery efforts for any future product candidates; - seek regulatory approvals for ETX-810 and ETX-155, or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development and help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, manufacturing, quality control, scientific, commercial and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize various products for which we may obtain regulatory approval; - add equipment and physical infrastructure to support our research and development and growing staff; - · acquire or in-license other product candidates and technologies; and - incur increased costs as a result of operating as a public company.
+- continue to develop and conduct clinical trials, including for ETX-810 and ETX-155 for our initial and any potential additional indications; - initiate and continue research and development, including preclinical, clinical and discovery efforts for any future product candidates; - seek regulatory approvals for ETX-810 and ETX-155, or any other product candidates that successfully complete clinical development; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development and help us comply with our obligations as a public company; - hire and retain additional personnel, such as clinical, manufacturing, quality control, scientific, commercial and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - establish sales, marketing, distribution, manufacturing, supply chain and other commercial infrastructure in the future to commercialize various products for which we may obtain regulatory approval; - add equipment and physical infrastructure to support our research and development and growing staff; - acquire or in-license other product candidates and technologies; and - incur increased costs as a result of operating as a public company.